MoAgilah/Pong/README.md

 Use **Up / Down** and **Enter** to navigate menus.
 Some menus also use **Left / Right** for side or difficulty selection.
+3. The **Loading Screen** will appear briefly while assets are initialised.

 ### Menu Flow
 - Select your **game mode** → choose **player sides** → select **difficulty** → start match.